VCorak/MEAN-stack/README.md

 ##TO DO :

-[x] * Form in html
+- [x] Form in html
-[x] * Form validation
+- [x] Form validation
-[x] * Error reporting
+- [x] Error reporting
-[x] * binding the data to the form
+- [x] Binding the data to the form

-[x] * Form : two-way data-binding
 * Server side functionality:
-  [x] * post our data to a server
+  - [x] * post our data to a server
-  [] * send data to MongoDB
+  - [ ] * send data to MongoDB
     - don't have any error but somehow I get wrong type of connection string and can not send data, display them in Mongo Atlas DB **TO DO!!!**
-  [x] * submitting the form, the animal has been added to the list [x] * displaying the newly updated animal list on page [] * Add angular side button update and delete (have the server side)!! **TO DO!!!**
+  - [x] * submitting the form, the animal has been added to the list
+  - [x] * displaying the newly updated animal list on page
+  - [ ] * Add angular side button update and delete (have the server side)!! **TO DO!!!**

 ### Must-have features

-[x] * A Friend class on the client with some fields that you find interesting to keep in a friend book [x] * A Friend schema on the server to make it easy for you to get data from the client to the database and vice versa [x] * A Friend model to contain your friends data on the server [x] * Using the mongoose queries, make a CRUD system to create, update, read and delete friends on your database
+- [x] A Friend class on the client with some fields that you find interesting to keep in a friend book
+- [x] A Friend schema on the server to make it easy for you to get data from the client to the database and vice versa
+- [x] A Friend model to contain your friends data on the server
+- [x] Using the mongoose queries, make a CRUD system to create, update, read and delete friends on your database
   * I didn't make folders, so it looks a bit messy...
-[] * Make it look visually pleasing and add responsiveness
+- [ ] Make it look visually pleasing and add responsiveness
     * have old css from last assigment, didn't make any changes

 ### Project Plan

-[x] 1.
-Create a repo and share access.
+- [x] Create a repo and share access.
 Setup Git rules (no random pushing)

-[x] 2.
-Find a project idea, setup to dos and update readme
+- [x] Find a project idea, setup to dos and update readme

-[x] 3.
-Divide up tasks in smaller units
+- [x] Divide up tasks in smaller units

-[x] 4.
-Setup boilerplate for project
+- [x] Setup boilerplate for project

-[x] 5.
-Create basic HTML form structure
+- [x] Create basic HTML form structure

-[x] 6.
-Create animal class and export
+- [x] Create animal class and export

-[x] 7.
-Bind data to form
+- [x] Bind data to form

-[x] 8.
-Form validation
+- [x] Form validation

-[x] 9.
-Error reporting
+- [x] Error reporting

-[x] 10.
-Added a flip animation for cards
+- [x] Added a flip animation for cards

-[x] 11.
-Displaying all our saved animal data in cards
+- [x] Displaying all our saved animal data in cards

-[] 12.
-Submitting the data to the server
+- [ ] Submitting the data to the server

   * doesn't work with this link 'mongodb+srv://new-animal:zivotinja1234@cluster0.khkyf.mongodb.net/test', and coach told me that the link supposed to look like this: 'mongodb://username:password@host:port/database?options...'